awebfactory/awf-org/README.md

 ## AWebFactory.org (Project Flow & Tracker).
 The Making of

-- Each project contains the following items
+- Each project contains any of the items listed below
-  - any item may
+  - any item may be ommitted
-    - include asset attachments)
+  - any item may include asset attachments
-    - be ommitted
 - Attributes
   - `Name`
   - `Short Name`